bilal4080/Fuel-app-backend-FYP/README.md

 ## Getting Started

+To Run this App First Clone/Download the Code and open Folder in your VS code and the Run Flutter pub get and then hit enter BOOOOM now run the Code im your Device.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: